 When you have known risk factors for autonomic neuropathy

-If you are undergoing cancer treatment with a drug known to cause nerve damage, your doctor will check for signs of neuropathy.
+If you are undergoing cancer treatment with a drug known to cause nerve damage, your provider will check for signs of neuropathy.

 When you don't have risk factors for autonomic neuropathy

 Tilt-table test.
-This test monitors the response of blood pressure and heart rate to changes in posture and position, simulating what occurs when you stand up after lying down.
+This test monitors the response of blood pressure and heart rate to changes in posture and position.
+It simulates what occurs when you stand up after lying down.
 You lie flat on a table, which is then tilted to raise the upper part of your body.
-Normally, your body narrows blood vessels and increases heart rate to compensate for the drop in blood pressure.
-This response may be slowed or abnormal if you have autonomic neuropathy.
+Typically, blood vessels narrow and heart rate increases to compensate for the drop in blood pressure.
+This response may be slowed if you have autonomic neuropathy.